-Adam Raeburn – Adam is a local artist who sings and plays the guitar & banjo around the pubs and folk clubs in the Borders, either himself or with other local musicians Donald Knox, Pat Douglas and Andrew Brodie as Carlenjig.
+Adam was a local artist who sang and played the guitar & banjo around the pubs and folk clubs in the Borders, either himself or with other local musicians Donald Knox, Pat Douglas and Andrew Brodie as Carlenjig.

-He has brought out two CD’s to date, these are Streets of Anywhere in 1998, and Poachers Moon in 2000.
+He brought out two CD’s, these were Streets of Anywhere in 1998, and Poachers Moon in 2000.

 Allie Fox has been working as a musician for over 20 years, performing in clubs and venues throughout Britain.
 She also plays in a guitar duo with John Rutherford and is a member of Scottish folk-rock band Eclectic Shock.
 In addition to her composing and performance work, Allie teaches guitar and runs voice workshops.